Elaboration likelihood model: In Organizations

+In Leadership Styles

+At the Hawaii International Conference on System Sciences (HICSS) in January 2024, researchers Minsek Ko of Iowa State University, and Sumin Kim and Chinju Paul of Mississippi State University presented a study which used the ELM to bridge fear appeal literature with leadership literature.
+This study specifically targeted Information Security researchers.
+The goal of the study was to allow them to create messages to make people comply with security measures, especially those that use fear as a tactic.
+It shows the style of messages which change the perceptions of those who view the messages.
+This study aimed to interpret how the rhetoric of a message affects fear appeal.
+Using the ELM, they combined fear-based messaging research with leadership styles.
+Similar studies have also used fear appeal cues in communication to motivate security protection behaviors.
+Transactional leaders focus on surface-level details in security messages, while transformational leaders consider them more deeply.
+Fear-based messages work better for transactional leaders when appealing to emotions and credibility, while logical reasoning is more effective for transformational leaders.
+Other studies have shown similar results regarding leadership styles, stating peripheral cues to include positive mood have a positive effect on the target audience.

 Methodological considerations

 In designing a test for the aforementioned model, it is necessary to determine the quality of an argument, i.e., whether it is viewed as strong or weak.
 If the argument is not seen as strong, then the results of persuasion will be inconsistent.
 A strong argument is defined by Petty and Cacioppo as "one containing arguments such that when subjects are instructed to think about the message, the thoughts they generate are fundamentally favorable."
 An argument that is universally viewed as weak will elicit unfavorable results, especially if the subject considers it under high elaboration, thus being the central route.
 Test arguments must be rated by ease of understanding, complexity and familiarity.
 To study either route of the elaboration likelihood model, the arguments must be designed for consistent results.
 Also, when assessing persuasion of an argument, the influence of peripheral cues needs to be taken into consideration as cues can influence attitude even in the absence of argument processing.
 The extent or direction of message processing also needs to be taken into consideration when assessing persuasion, as variables can influence or bias thought by enabling or inhibiting the generation of a particular kind of thought in regard to the argument.
 "While the ELM theory continues to be widely cited and taught as one of the major cornerstones of persuasion, questions are raised concerning its relevance and validity in 21st century communication contexts."